tonethar/IGME-230-GDD-2017-Fall/exercises/week-11/frameworks-ice.md

 # CSS Frameworks

 ## Overview & Goals
 You're going to use a CSS framework to create a website for a fictional restaurant.
 In my example, I'm going to use the Materialize framework from Google.
-No, it wasn't included in any of the tutorials I assigned.
-(And, in fact, Lynda.com doesn't even have a Materialize tutorial.)
-However, if you've completed one of those three tutorials that I assigned, you'll have a basic familiarity with how to use the styles and grids provided with a CSS framework.

 I'm asking you to use Materialize for this exercise because I want you to be able to generalize the concepts of CSS frameworks and grids across different frameworks, and learn how to look up methods for accomplishing specific tasks in any of them.
 One of the skills that employers tell us is critical for employees is the ability to easily adapt to new technologies and tools--including (but not limited to) programming languages, version control systems, image editing software, code editors, and web frameworks.